North Dakota Can you legally sell food from home in North Dakota?

 Prior to 2017, North Dakota did not have a cottage food law, but local health departments still allowed certain types of non-perishable foods to be sold at farmers markets, roadside stands, and some public events.
 Each county had different restrictions.

-Despite receiving no health complaints over two years after its passage, the health department opposed the food freedom law and constantly attempted to change it.
+After that, the health department tried multiple times to restrict the new law, despite receiving no health complaints.
 They proposed a bill in 2019 (SB 2269) which would have restricted the law, but the legislature rejected it.
 In late 2019, they bypassed the legislative process by adding their rules to the North Dakota Administrative Rules (33-33-10).

 The new rules went into effect in 2020, and basically converted the food freedom law into a fairly good cottage food law.
-The health department was criticized for circumventing the legislative process, and ultimately lost the battle when they were successfully sued.
+The health department was criticized for circumventing the legislative process, and five cottage food producers, along with the Institute for Justice, successfully sued the health department and restored the food freedom law by the end of the year.